microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 - [Evaluation mode (default)](#evaluation-mode-default-requirements) enables access to APIs with limited usage per requesting application for evaluation purposes.
 Change notifications are not sent if the limit is exceeded.

 > [!NOTE]
-> Active pricing events for these APIs started on July 5 2022.
+> Active pricing events for these APIs started on July 5, 2022.
 We require applications to complete this [form](https://aka.ms/teamsgraph/protectedApis_az) to provide an active Azure subscription for billing purposes.
-For more details, see [Payment and billing updates](#payment-and-billing-updates).
+For more details, see [Payment and billing updates] (#payment-and-billing-updates).

 ## `model=A` requirements